ClickHouse/clickhouse-docs/docs/en/manage/tuning-for-cloud-cost-efficiency.md

 ![compression block diagram](images/partitioning-02.png)

-Therefore, to minimize the number of write request to the ClickHouse Cloud object storage, use a low cardinality partitioning key or avoid using partitioning key for your table.
+Therefore, to minimize the number of write requests to the ClickHouse Cloud object storage, use a low cardinality partitioning key or avoid using any partitioning key for your table.

 ## Avoid mutations